NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 Base object that renders a batch of glyphs from a shared `MVTGlyphAtlasTexture`, fading each item in and out.
-Manages the geometry and two child draws sharing it: an opaque pass and a transparent "obscured" pass, combined per `drawMode`.
+Manages the geometry and two child draws sharing it: an opaque pass and a transparent "draw through" pass, combined per `drawMode`.

 ### .DrawMode